 So many things!
 Scarves, wooly hats, sweaters, Afghans, skirts, blankets, socks, gloves, leg warmers, etc. With flat panels, you’ll even be able to make bags, pillow covers, amigurumi, cardigans, and more!

-How do I know how many rows to make a hat, socks, or scarf?
+How do I know how many rows to make a hat, pair of socks, or scarf?

 You can refer to measurement and pattern charts to have an idea of what this translates into with a knitting machine.
-There are several online patterns you can refer to whenever starting a project such as this one.
+You can refer to several online patterns when starting a project such as this one.

 That’s all for this comprehensive buyer’s guide on the best knitting machines!
 Which machine or model will you be getting?
 Let everyone know in the comments below!